FR / EN

 2023 Course: Harm Reduction, PTSD [Solidarity Apothecary]

-2015-2020 BS of Botany [Univeristy of Oregon State]
+2015-2020 BS of Botany [University of Oregon State]

 2015-2023.
 Herboriste thérapeute - Clinique [Herbothèque]